John Henry Stelle

-John Henry Stelle (August 10, 1891 – July 5, 1962) was an American politician who served as the national commander of The American Legion from 1945 to 1946.
-He previously served as the 29th governor of Illinois (1940–1941), the 34th lieutenant governor of Illinois (1937–1940), and the Treasurer of Illinois (1935–1937).
+John Henry Stelle (August 10, 1891 – July 5, 1962) was an American politician who served as the national commander of the American Legion from 1945 to 1946.
+He previously served as the 29th governor of Illinois (1940–1941), the 34th lieutenant governor of Illinois (1937–1940), and the treasurer of Illinois (1935–1937).
 He was also the chairman of the American Legion Executive Committee that, in six short months, drafted what would become known as the G.I.
 Bill of Rights and be known during the remainder of his life and in the years since as "The Father of the G.I.
 Bill".

 Early life, education, and prewar career

 Born in McLeansboro, Illinois, Stelle graduated from McLeansboro Township High School, where he played baseball and football.
 After graduating, Stelle began a career as a professional baseball player.
-He played for teams in the KITTY (Kentucky-Illinois-Tennessee) League and, briefly, with the Decatur Commodores of the III (Illinois, Iowa, Indiana) League in the 1912 season.
+He played for teams in the KITTY (Kentucky-Illinois-Tennessee League) and, briefly, with the Decatur Commodores of the Illinois–Indiana–Iowa League (Three-I League) in the 1912 season.
 Stelle ended his baseball career after the 1913 season.
 But he would maintain his love of baseball throughout his life and would later be an owner of the St. Louis Browns baseball team.
 He briefly pursued the purchase of the New York Yankees while serving as Governor of Illinois.
 Stelle attended Western Military Academy in Alton, Illinois.
 He also attended the law school at Washington University in St. Louis during the 1914-1915 school year as a special student, after which he returned to McLeansboro, where he read the law under Johnson H. Lane, a prominent local attorney.
 He was admitted to the Illinois bar on October 16, 1916.